cyphar/paperback/README.md

 recommend laminating all of the relevant documents, and printing them duplex (with each page containing the same page on both sides).

+Note that this design can be used in a more "centralised" fashion (for instance by giving several lawyers from disparate law firms each an individual key shard, with the intention to protect against attacks against an individual law firm).
+Paperback doesn't have a strong opinion on who would be good key shard holders, that decision is up to you based on your own risk assessment.

 A full description of the cryptographic design and threat model is provided [in the included design document][design].